5 Rules That Helped Me Stop Skipping The Gym and Build Consistency

 Permission to Cut Short (But Not Skip)

-Back in 2013, when I worked at a small local gym, one of the instructions I gave new personal training clients to follow on their off-days was the 5-minute rule:
+Back in 2013, when I worked a small local gym, one piece of advice I gave new personal training clients for their off-day workouts was The 5-Minute Rule:

 Even if you don’t feel good or don’t feel like working out, come to the gym and start your workout.
 If you still don’t feel like it after 5 minutes then you can leave.

-For most clients, this worked like a lucky charm.
+For most clients, this workouts like a lucky charm.
 Why?
 Momentum.
 Half the fitness battle is showing up.
-Once you show up to the gym or change into your gym shorts, it’s game on.
-You shift mental gears and become more focused.
-When your heart starts pumping and your muscles warm up, you start feeling better - and then it becomes easier to keep going.
+Once you arrive at the gym and change into your gym shorts, it's game on.
+You start shifting mental gears and enter workout-mode.
+Then when your heart starts pumping and your muscles warm up, you start feeling better - and then it becomes way easier to keep going.

 And if after 5-minutes, you are still dragging or aren’t in the headspace to work out, you have permission to call it a day.